TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed Design.md

 The microphone (USB) and display (I2C/5V) draw from the Pi's 5V USB/GPIO, indirectly from the UPS.
 Total draw: <500mA.

-## 3D Model of Custom Mechanical Components

-No custom mechanical components are required for the Power Unit beyond standard mounting brackets for the UPS HAT (provided by DFRobot).
-The batteries are housed in the UPS's built-in holders.

 ## Buildable Schematic